 Atal asked by the WHO to find an effective way of cutting down on post operative infections.

-Critical requirements, SIMPLE, MEASURABLE ,TRANSMISSABLE
+Critical requirements, SIMPLE, MEASURABLE ,TRANSMISSIBLE

-Cleared for take off check list for pre surgery, culture change as surgeon not allowed to start until given the green light by the theatre nurse.
+Cleared for take off check list for pre-surgery, culture change as surgeon not allowed to start until given the green light by the theatre nurse.

 Initial attempts around surgical check lists too unwieldy.
 Back to the drawing board to learn what the airline industry does: